odoo/documentation/content/applications/websites/ecommerce/shopper_experience/authorize.rst

 You can also log in to `Authorize.Net sandbox platform <https://sandbox.authorize.net/>`__ to configure your sandbox account.

-To perform ficticious transactions you can use fake card numbers provided in the `Authorize.Net Testing Guide <https://developer.authorize.net/hello_world/testing_guide/>`__.
+To perform fictitious transactions you can use fake card numbers provided in the `Authorize.Net Testing Guide <https://developer.authorize.net/hello_world/testing_guide/>`__.

 .. seealso::